troubleshootme/CollegeFB_Model/README.md

 ARIMA model to find optimal number of seasons to include in model ?

+Use PCA with Lasso, reduce variables with stepwise selection, use decision trees to find important variables

 # College Football Prediction Model

 College Football database currently contains **17 tables**